MartinTichovsky/jest-collector/README.md

 ## Documentation

-If you use Typescript add a globals file to your source code:
+If you use TypeScript, add a file with declaration to your source code:

 ```ts
 // globals.ts